-APPEA aims to support the achievement of excellence in the oil and gas industry’s health, safety and environmental performance.
+APPEA aims to support excellence in the oil and gas industry’s health, safety and environmental performance.
 It does this by:

 - promoting the attainment of high standards through benchmarking and the identification and sharing of lessons learned and best practice;

-- facilitating a whole-of-industry approach through the Chief Executive Officers Safety Leadership Forum;
+- facilitating a whole-of-industry approach through the CEOs Safety Leadership Forum;

 - developing and implementing collaborative initiatives to drive improvements in the industry’s performance;